fgeiss/udacity_drlnp_continuous_control/README.md

 ![Reacher Environment Example](reacher.gif)

 A reward of +0.1 is provided for each step and for each of the hand in the target location.
 The aim is to keep all arms as long as possible within the target region.
+In the scope of this project the environment is considered to be solved when average total reward over 100 episodes is equal or larger than 30.

 ## Getting Started
 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system: